 - Have sex before going to sleep--performing sex releases hormones like serotonin which causes sleepiness.

-- Have a light snack before bedtime (e.g., milk, turkey, cottage cheese, etc.)--feelings of hunger can interfere with sleep.
+- Have a light snack before bedtime but avoid a big meal (e.g., milk, turkey, cottage cheese, etc.)--feelings of hunger can interfere with sleep.

 Poor posture is usually indicative of weak and/or tight core muscles (e.g., weak erector spinae, weak gluteals, weak abdominals, and especially tight hamstrings).
 Your posture is tremendously affected by how you "hold" your body throughout the day.
 If you slump in your chair most of the day with your shoulders hunched over and your lower back in perpetual excessive stretch, your body will respond accordingly (i.e., sunken chest, chronic lower back pain).
 It is essential to strengthen as well as stretch your core muscles to alleviate the tendency to assume bad posture.
 The solution to alleviating lower back pain does NOT come in a pill.
 You must strengthen your core muscles, especially your abdominals and lumbar.
 Some key aspects to focus on while performing the following exercises include: